 This should, by no means, be taken as an excuse or justification to commit more DWI offenses by merely waiting 10 years.
 Because a first-offense DWI carries the potential of jail time, a judge could still sentence you to jail for a second DWI that occurs more than 10 years after the first.
 Though the clock is reset and there are no automatic penalty upgrades, judges may use any available information to help them make sentencing decisions.
 Even if you will not face the penalties for a second DWI, judges can still order up to 30 days of jail time if they see one or more DWIs older than 10 years on your record.

 If you commit a second DWI while the charges are pending on your first DWI, the penalties may also increase.
 Although there was no record of a DWI conviction yet when you were charged with the second DWI, a judge may still trigger the increased penalties for a second DWI at sentencing.
-You should always talk to an attorney and consider drug or alcohol counseling when you are charged with multiple DWIs very close together.
+You should always talk to an Atlantic City multiple DUI defense attorney and consider drug or alcohol counseling when you are charged with multiple DWIs very close together.